 UIT Communication Services provides IPsec VPN connectivity to cloud providers for University partners planning to deploy new (or migrate legacy) enterprise applications or services to the cloud.
 Potential University clients of this service must have both a demonstrated need and justifiable requirements.

-A VPC or Virtual Private Cloud is a virtual network closely resembling a traditional network that you would normally operate in your own data center, with the scalability of various enterprise cloud service provides such as Amazon (AWS), Google (Google Cloud Platform) and other potential enterprise scale cloud providers.
-The Stanford Enterprise Public VPN service is avaible for University clients that wish to deploy, host or scale application or service environments to one of the aforementioned cloud service providers.
+A VPC or Virtual Private Cloud is a virtual network closely resembling a traditional network that you would normally operate in your own data center, with the scalability of various enterprise cloud service provides such as Amazon (AWS), Google (Google Cloud Platform) and other potential enterprise-scale cloud providers.
+The Stanford Enterprise Public VPN service is available for university clients that wish to deploy, host or scale application or service environments to one of the aforementioned cloud service providers.

 - Connectivity to public cloud VPC of client choosing, to the historic campus.